Browse Items (66 total)

 PLongTCA1601.jpg

 Thomas Charles Arthur Long was born in Quorn, England.
 He was in the Home Guard and worked at Brush as a draughtsman, also gaining a Higher National Certificate from Loughborough College.
-He decided to join the RAF being that the only way to get out…
+He decided to join the RAF, as it was the only way to get out…

 PPeckP1602.jpg

-Peter joined the 74 Air Defence Cadet Corps at a unit at Crayford.
-He then volunteered to join the Royal Air Force.
+Peter joined the 74 Air Defence Cadet Corps at a unit at Crayford, before volunteering to join the Royal Air Force.
 After a recruiting centre at Hither Green, he attended Lord’s Cricket Ground and was called up towards the end of 1943.
 He went to…

 YDexterKI127249v1.pdf